morewings/storybook-addon-theme-provider/README.md

 ## Use `Provider` component

-`Provider` is a React component which receives `theme` prop, containing selected theme object, and `children` nodes.
+`Provider` is a React component which receives `theme` prop, containing a selected theme object, and `children` nodes.
 See [Styled component theming](https://styled-components.com/docs/advanced#theming) or [Emotion
 ThemeProvider](https://emotion.sh/docs/theming#themeprovider-reactcomponenttype).

 Developer can use custom `Provider` component as well.